SagaeHaruki/SGameScripts/README.md

 <h1>Current Changes</h1>

 [Dec.
 10, 2023]
+- Adjustments to the IK System.
+- Fix Pelvis height on the ik system (When going up or down a slope or stairs).
+- New Animation System

+<h1>Previous Changes</h1>

+[Dec.
+10, 2023]
 > [Current Player Movement Script]
   - Some minor adjustment
   - Adjustment to the Character Control